-The Volume 58 Teaching issue is Teaching Trusts & Estates.
-Trusts & Estates is a staple of the second-year law student curriculum.
-Teaching Trusts & Estates promises to be a strong issue with commitments from many top scholars.
+The Volume 59 Teaching issue is Business Associations.
+Teaching Business Associations is a staple of the second-year law student curriculum.
+Teaching Business Associations includes contributions from many top scholars and educators.

 The Journal has devoted the Teaching issue to the following subject areas in the past: